Battle of Annual: Battle

 On 22 July, after five days of skirmishing, the Spanish force was attacked by 3,000 Rif fighters.
 With ammunition low and the support base at Igueriben already overrun, General Silvestre, who had arrived at Annual only the day before, decided upon a withdrawal along the line of the previous Spanish advance.
 Just before 5 a.m. a last radio message was sent, reporting Silvestre's intention to evacuate Annual later the same morning.
 At about 10 a.m., the garrison began to march in column from the encampment in the direction of Melilla, but poor leadership and inadequate preparation meant that any hope of a disciplined withdrawal quickly degenerated into a disorganised rout.
-Hitherto reliable Moroccan regulares, native police and tribal allies deserted to the Rifian forces, depriving the Spanish column of flankers and rear guard.
+Hitherto reliable Moroccan regulares, indigenous police and allied tribesmen deserted to the Rifian forces, depriving the Spanish column of flankers and rear guard.
 The Spanish conscripts, under heavy fire and exhausted by the intense heat, broke into a confused crowd and were shot down or stabbed by the tribesmen.
 Only one cavalry unit, the Cazadores de Alcántara, kept in formation and was able to conduct a fighting retreat (see painting above), though suffering heavy casualties.